vincenzoconv99/flight_cancellations_prediction/README.md

 «Algorithms for Massive Datasets»<br>
 «Statistical methods for Machine Learning»<br>

-This work aims to analyze the <a href="https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018">«Airline Delay and Cancellation Data, 2009 - 2018» </a>.
+This work aims to analyze the <a href="https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018">«Airline Delay and Cancellation Data, 2009 - 2018» </a> dataset.
 Specifically, the task is to implement from scratch a classifier based on logistic regression and to train it to predict whether or not a flight will be canceled, only on the basis of information available at flight departure.